Easy DIY Industrial Pantry Kitchen Shelf: Step By Step Guide

-If you were to ask me what my dream pantry would look like, I envision this walk in type of bright white room, housed with reclaimed wood pipe shelves from floor to ceiling.
-Complete with a repurposed screen door, with a quaint PANTRY sign.
+If you were to ask me what my dream pantry would look like, I envision this walk-in type of bright white space, housed with reclaimed wood pipe shelves from floor to ceiling.
+Complete with a repurposed screen door, sporting a quaint PANTRY sign.

-Since I don’t have space for that dreamy pantry concept, I DO have space for the look and feel on a smaller scale… with a funky industrial farmhouse shelf made from reclaimed wood and pipes.
+Since I don’t have space for that dreamy pantry concept, I DO have space for the look and feel on a smaller scale… with handy kitchen shelves made from reclaimed wood and pipes!

 And you can bet a pantry sign came along for the ride!